Monday, January 19, 2026

 5. The ability for ordinary people to "play a truly significant role" in the government

-When's the last time you saw the Economic Bill of Rights highlighted in the corporate media coverage of Dr. King's life?
+When's the last time you saw the Economic Bill of Rights highlighted -- or even mentioned -- in the corporate media coverage of Dr. King's life?

 A Time to Break Silence